- BM, Northern Kentucky University

 Director of Choirs; Vocal Performance

-Gary Ruschman is a critically-acclaimed musical artist, theater creator, conductor, and prize-winning composer who works in a broad range of styles.
+Gary Ruschman is a critically-acclaimed musical artist, theater creator, conductor, and four-time ASCAP Plus award-winning composer who works in a broad range of styles.

 Hailed by the San Francisco Chronicle as "funny and fresh-voiced", the tenor has appeared in past seasons with the Kennedy Center, Boston Pops, NPR's Tiny Desk Concerts, Minnesota Orchestra, St. Paul Chamber Orchestra, Philadelphia Orchestra, and the Prague Choral Festival.
 He was a member of the international-circuit Cantus vocal ensemble from 2004-14.